 If you make a mistake, it's only an inconsequential amount lost and you're able to learn from your mistake to ensure it never happens again.

 After you confirm that small transaction made it to your wallet and you see it on your balance, the next step is to erase your wallet.

 "Why would I do that!?"

-You want to erase your wallet to test that you can recover your wallet using your recovery phrase.
+You want to erase your wallet to test that you can recover your wallet using your seed phrase.
 Again with only a small amount on your wallet, it's an inconsequential amount to lose if you make a mistake.

-So wipe your device, and enter your recovery phrase into the wallet to restore it.
+So wipe your device, and enter your seed phrase into the wallet to restore it.
 If you are unsure how to do that, look up your wallet's documentation.
 There most likely is a guide for how to recover your wallet that is specific to your wallet's software.

 This exercise will give you practice and the confidence that you can recover your wallet in the future.
 It will save you from the anxiety and stress if you lost or broke your wallet and were recovering it for the first time.

 If you have not done this and already have cryptocurrency on your wallet, we recommend recovering your wallet on a second device and checking if the balance is the same.
 If it does not match, wipe the second device and try again.
 If it still does not match, we recommend sending your cryptocurrency to a new wallet where you've completed these exercises.